-Light ID Description/Function EXT Power Light On: An external power supply is connected to the TSP.
+Description/Function An external power supply is connected to the TSP.
 Light Color is Green.
-EXT Power Light Off: No external power supply is connected.
+No external power supply is connected.
 If a power supply is connected and the light is not on, check the power supply connections on both ends to make sure they are plugged in properly.
 Note : An external power supply is only required when two additional Vehicle Detector PCBAs are used (i.e., if more than five detectors are used).
 Note: Only use the power supply provided by HME.
-Power Light On: The TCD is connected to the CU with the CU turned on Light Color is Creen The TSP is connected to the CU, with the CU turned on.
+The TSP is connected to the CU, with the CU turned on.
 Light Color is Green.
-Power Light Off: Not connected to the CU or the CU is off.
-Power Light Off: Power Light Off: Not connected to the CU or the CU is off.
-If not on under these circumstances, check cable connections and make sure
+Not connected to the CU or the CU is off.
+If not on under these circumstances, check cable connections and make sure the CU is turned on.
+Note : This light remains on even when powered by an external power supply (i.e., EXT Power Light is also on at the same time).